starburstgem/starburst/README.md

 <a name="current_user"></a>
 ### Current user

 Most Rails authentication libraries (like Devise and Clearance) place the current user into the `current_user` method.
-If your authenticaiton library uses a different method, create an initializer for Starburst at `config/initializers/starburst.rb` and add the text below, replacing `current_user` with the name of the equivalent method in your authentication library.
+If your authentication library uses a different method, create an initializer for Starburst at `config/initializers/starburst.rb` and add the text below, replacing `current_user` with the name of the equivalent method in your authentication library.

 ```ruby
 Starburst.configuration do |config|